nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 The `delete` implementation is identical to the implementation in AB3's codebase.

-Here is a sequence diagram showing the interactions between components when `delete 1` is run.: <br>
+Here is a sequence diagram showing the interactions between components when `delete 1` is run.:

 ![delete_sequence](images/DeleteSequenceDiagram2.png)

 <div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `DeleteCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
 </div>